Pradyuman7/Algorithmics/README.md

 **List of Current Algorithmics' Classes**
 - SievePrimesAlgorithm

-  >Find a number is prime or not for numbers upto 1 million.
+  >Find and Generate Prime numbers using Sieve's algorithm.

 - NumOccurencesOfCharacters